 College Park Market Overview

 Inventory in College Park is almost always tight.
 The neighborhood is fully built out, so new listings only come from resales.
-When a well-maintained home hits the market at a fair price, it does not last long.
+When a well-maintained home hits the market at a fair price, it doesn't last long.

 College Park Market Snapshot

 Market data is approximate and changes frequently.
-Contact me for the most current College Park pricing and availability.
+Call me for the most current College Park pricing and availability.

 Fixer-uppers still pop up from time to time, but they go fast because investors and renovation-savvy buyers are always watching this market.
 If you want the best chance at landing a College Park home, get pre-approved, set your alerts, and be ready to move when the right one appears.